HaoqinHong/CCSPNet-Joint/README.md

 while the object detection module incorporates the improved model CCSPNet, which is based on the YOLOv5 baseline, as proposed in our article.

+The proposed method and comparisons in this paper were conducted under a unified data augmentation approach.
+To replicate the experiments, you will need to download the dataset and pre-trained weights and place them in a specific directory.
+Then, in the terminal, run the command：python train_ccspnet_joint.py --rect

 The repository includes:
 1.CCSPNet model:
     CCSPNet-Joint/models/yolov5l-efficientvit-b2-cot.yaml